How does leasing a car work?

 Leasing a car through an online dealer or service involves the same initial steps as in-person leasing, but you complete the lease application process online.
 Look for a well-reviewed company.
 The lessor may ask you for a refundable deposit to start.
 Reputable online leasing companies offer a secure way to upload documents.

-Once your paperwork is complete, you'll need to have the leased vehicle delivered to you.
+Once your paperwork is complete, the leased vehicle is delivered.
 The dealer or service may handle this for you, but it could be worth researching car shipping companies that offer a better deal if that's an option.
-Learn more about buying a car online.

 Get the right coverage for your leased car with Progressive